Juancar-Git/MiProyectoAngular/README.md

 # MiProyectoAngular
-This project was developed using Blazor, BootstrapMade template, C#.NET and SQL Server technologies
+This project was developed using Angular, TypeScript, Bootstrap, C#.NET and SQL Server technologies